-Hi My name is Ros Parker and I'm a Chartered Physiotherapist (BSc Hons) and a member of Physio First.
-I run my own clinic privately treating people with a wide range of musculoskeletal conditions and teach a number of pilates and adapted tai chi classes at a local hall.
+Hi My name is Ros Parker and I'm a Chartered Physiotherapist (BSc Hons MCSP and Physio First).
+I run my own clinic privately treating people with a wide range of musculoskeletal conditions, do aquatic physiotherapy and teach a number of pilates and adapted tai chi classes at a local hall.

 Amongst other skills I practise acupuncture and dry needling therapy.